Hardy inequality and the construction of infinitesimal operators with non-basis family of eigenvectors

 If $\overline{Lin}\{e_n\}_{n=1}^{\infty}=\ell_p$ and the point spectrum $\{\lambda_n\}_{n=1}^{\infty}$ satisfies (\ref{2}), then $\{e_n\}_{n=1}^{\infty}$ forms a symmetric basis of $\ell_p$. \end{conjecture}

-Finally, the answer on the following important question does not yet exist.
+Finally, the answer to the following important question does not yet exist.
 Is it possible to construct the unbounded generator of a $C_0$-group with bounded non-Riesz basis family of eigenvectors?
-Note that the construction of unbounded generator of the $C_0$-semigroup with bounded non-Riesz basis family of eigenvectors is trivial, see, e.g.,~\cite{Haase2}(Section 5.5).
+We note that the construction of unbounded generator of a $C_0$-semigroup with bounded non-Riesz basis family of eigenvectors is quite simple, see, e.g.,~\cite{Haase2}(Section 5.5).